-While the blogosphere and social media is awash with countless colourful images of incredible knitting designs and patterns, it can be difficult to know which knitting bloggers are actually worth following.
+The blogosphere is awash with colorful images of incredible knitting designs.
+Which knitting bloggers are worth following?

-Have a favorite knitting blogger we haven’t listed.
-Leave a comment at the end.
+A favorite knitting blogger I haven’t listed?
+Leave a comment.

-Show your support for all these wonderful hardworking Knitting Bloggers!!
-Please give them a share!
+Show your support for all these wonderful hardworking Knitting Bloggers!

 Click to Tweet